UAVs-at-Berkeley/aerobear-git-demo/README.md

 When you make a pull request in this repository, GitLab CI notices the new branch and fetches it.
 CI then runs our test, checking whether or not you've uploaded a valid JSON file under `data` folder.

 On the master branch once the PR is merged, if all tests pass, then GitLab CI uploads the data to our flask app running [here](https://aerobear.berkeley.edu/git-demo/).
 You can see your merged commit having an effect by adding your name to the marquee on the top of the page.

+You can see in [.gitlab-ci.yml](.gitlab-ci.yml) file, how we've set up the CI.